Understanding Stock Float and Its Impact on Stock Price

 As you might expect by now, there are pros and cons when it comes to trading stocks with a low float.
 For a more in depth look, be sure to check out our post on Float Rotation.

 Let’s talk about the upside first!

 Because low float stocks are volatile, there is a tremendous upside to the stock.
-Traders who can take a calculated risk on low float stocks could end up being with big returns in reward.
+Traders who can take a calculated risk on low float stocks could end up with big returns.

 Low float stocks can be very risky to hold because they can have violent moves in either direction.
 With so few shares available to trade, the impact on supply and demand can be significant.

 Low float stocks can be easy to manipulate with large unexpected orders.
 This is something that investors need to bear in mind.